esaillar/manou/index.md

+Welcome to my website!
+It is still in progress..

 <div class="well" markdown="1">
 # About me

 <p>
 I am currently a postdoc at Inria Grenoble in the CORSE team.
 </p>

 <p>
 You can download my <a href="{{site.baseurl}}/resources/cv_eng.pdf" target="_blank">CV</a> (french version available <a href="{{site.baseurl}}/resources/cv_french.pdf" target="_blank">here</a> ).
 </p>

+# Previous positions

+Postdoc at University of California Berkeley (USA)

+PhD at CEA/University of Bordeaux (France)

 </div>